-Requirement Change in Medicare telehealth requirement under waiver Applicable models and demonstrations Originating site geography This waiver removes the requirement that telehealth only occur in a rural health professional shortage area, Bundled Payments for Care Improvement Model a a county that is not included in a Metropolitan Statistical Area, or an entity that participates in a federal telehealth demonstration project (referred to as telemedicine demonstration projects in statute) approved by or receiving funding from the Secretary of Health and Human Services as of December 31, 2000.
-Comprehensive Care for Join Replacement Model Episode Payment Models b Next Generation Accountable Care Organizations Originating site type The waiver allows for telehealth services to be furnished in the patient's home or place of residence and eliminates the requirement that the patient receiving telehealth services must be at one of the specified originating sites: • physician or provider office, • critical access hospital, • rural health clinic, • federally qualified health center, • hospital, • hospital-based or critical access hospital-based renal dialysis center or satellites, • skilled nursing facility, or • community mental health center.
+Requirement Change in Medicare telehealth requirement under waiver Applicable models and demonstrations Originating site geography This waiver removes the requirement that telehealth only occur in a rural health professional shortage area.
+Bundled Payments for Care Improvement Model a Comprehensive Care for Joint Replacement Model Episode Payment Models b Next Generation Accountable Care Organizations a county that is not included in a Metropolitan Statistical Area, or an entity that participates in a federal telehealth demonstration project (referred to as telemedicine demonstration projects in statute) approved by or receiving funding from the Secretary of Health and Human Services as of December 31, 2000.
+Originating site type The waiver allows for telehealth services to be furnished in the patient's home or place of residence and eliminates the requirement that the patient receiving telehealth services must be at one of the specified originating sites: physician or provider office, critical access hospital, rural health clinic, federally qualified health center, hospital, hospital-based or critical access hospital-based renal dialysis center or satellites, skilled nursing facility, or community mental health center.
 The waiver eliminates the requirement to pay originating site fees when telehealth services are provided in the patient's home.
-Comprehensive Care for Join Replacement Model Episode Payment Models b Next Generation Accountable Care Organizations Originating site facility fee The waiver allows participants to receive cost-based payment for telehealth when they are the originating site, rather than the approximately \$25 set fee for originating sites.
+Comprehensive Care for Joint Replacement Model Episode Payment Models b Next Generation Accountable Care Organizations Originating site facility fee The waiver allows participants to receive cost-based payment for telehealth when they are the originating site, rather than the approximately \$25 set fee for originating sites.
 Frontier Community Health Integration Project Demonstration